MaxHalford/starboost/docs/index.rst

 **Doesn't scikit-learn already do that?**

-Indeed scikit-learn `implements gradient boosting <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html>`_, but the only supported weak learners are decision trees.
+Indeed scikit-learn `implements gradient boosting <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html>`_, but the only supported weak learner is decision tree.
 In essence gradient boosting can be used with other weak learners than decision trees.

 **What about XGBoost/LightGBM/CatBoost?**

 The mentionned libraries are the state of the art of gradient boosting decision trees (GBRT).
 They implement a specific version of gradient boosting that is tailored to decision trees.
 StarBoost's purpose isn't to compete with them.
 Instead it's goal is to implement a generic gradient boosting algorithm that works with any weak learner.

+A focus of StarBoost is to keep the code readable and commented, instead of obfuscating the algorithm under a pile of tangled code.

 **What's a weak learner?**